How Do You Write a Policies and Procedures Manual Template?

 Your procedures and work instructions represent the “how” in how your are going to realize your strategy.
 Your strategy documents help provide the context for your procedures to explain why a task is being carried out and will provide a check step for aligning your procedures with your policies to show how your strategy is working.

 Your process maps answer the key questions: what to say, who should write the Policies and Procedures Manual Template or what needs to be included?
 Using the process map to the right, we can see we will need a person (process owner) from each of the five core processes depicted in the process map.
 Our Policies and Procedures Manual Template will have at least one procedure from each of the five areas pictured plus, additional procedures for the support processes (Management, Accounting, IT, HR, Quality).

 What do you need to include in your business process map?
 You will need to describe the sequence and interactions of each process map arrow.
 Notice product design gets requirements from the customer, product decisions from strategy, feedback from quotes & orders and order fulfillment, and also receives support from the support processes.
 Product design also provides prototype products to customers for testing and product manufacturing designs to manufacturing for manufacturing engineering, tooling, and setup.

 For each process map arrow you need to mention who provides what to whom and when or how often does it happen?
 What records, reports and forms are used?
 Are there schedules to follow, Key Performance Metrics (KPIs) to achieve, or standards that must be followed?
 Your procedures need to describe this critical business information.

 You will want to standardize your Policies and Procedures Manual Template so that each procedure looks similar to all the others.
-Using a Standard Operating Procedure Template, you will be able to communicate to everyone the procedure format you want to use to standardize your procedures.
+Using a Standard Operating Procedures, you will be able to communicate to everyone the procedure format you want to use to standardize your procedures.